MikGerm/data-analytics-template/Data/README.md

 # Data Folder

 This folder contains the datasets used in the project.
-Due to issues with web scraping, some files were manually downloaded to ensure progress.

-- **Cleaned_Crime_Data.csv**: Cleaned crime statistics for major U.S. cities (2019-2023).
-- **Cleaned_Educational_Data.csv**: Cleaned educational attainment data for major U.S. cities.
+### Files:
+1. **raw_data.csv**:
-- **Merged_Educational_Crime_Data.csv**: Attempted merged dataset for educational attainment and crime data.
+   - Original datasets for both educational attainment and crime rates.

-### Notes:
-- Crime data was downloaded from open data portals and cleaned in Jupyter Notebooks.
-- Educational data was manually downloaded from Census.gov after web scraping failed due to dynamic content and anti-scraping measures.
+   - Unprocessed and uncleaned data sourced from Census.gov and FBI Crime Data Explorer.

+2. **cleaned_data.csv**:
-- Merging the datasets faced challenges, so separate visualizations were used for analysis.
+   - Final cleaned dataset used for analysis.
+   - Tasks completed include:
+     - Standardized column names.
+     - Removal of commas from numerical values.
+     - Dropping rows with missing or incomplete data.

+This folder provides the starting point and final data outputs for analysis.